Data Discovery Overview

 The charts at the top of the dashboard focus on your top five target databases.
 The Top 5 sensitive types (by sensitive columns) chart helps you to identify the five sensitive types that are most common within your target databases and how many columns have these sensitive types.
 The Sensitive columns chart helps you to identify which target databases have the most sensitive columns, by showing you a percentage breakdown of sensitive columns across the top five targets.
 The Sensitive values chart helps you to identify which target databases contain the most sensitive values by showing you a percentage breakdown of sensitive values across the five targets.

-Below the charts is a sensitive data summary for the target databases in the selected compartment.
+The charts are followed by the sensitive data summary for the target databases in the selected compartment(s).
 The summary lets you compare statistics across the target databases, including the number of sensitive data models created for each target database and the number of sensitive types, sensitive schemas, sensitive tables, sensitive columns, and sensitive values on each target database.

-From the sensitive data summary, you can click on a target database name to view the Sensitive Data Models table, which lists sensitive data models associated with the selected target database.
+From the sensitive data summary, click on the Target databases tab, then click on a target database name to view the Sensitive Data Models table, which lists sensitive data models associated with the selected target database.
 For each sensitive data model, this table shows you the target name, and the quantity of each of the following within the model: sensitive types, sensitive schemas, sensitive tales, sensitive columns, and sensitive values.

 You can click on a sensitive data model name to go deeper and view a graph that shows the percentage and distribution of sensitive types within the sensitive data model.
 This page also provides a Sensitive Columns table that lists each sensitive type, its data type, and row count, as well as the schema, table, and column where the type is stored.